AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: : Cross-Lingual Word-in-Context Evaluation

 \subsection{Data Creation}

-We start from Wikipedia, a rich source of disambiguated contexts for multiple languages.
+Wikipedia is a rich source of disambiguated contexts for multiple languages.
 The availability of Wikipedia's cross-lingual links provides a direct way to identify cross-lingual concept correspondence.
 The items $x_{i,src}$ and $x_{i,trg}$ are then extracted by taking the surrounding (sentential) context of a hyperlinked word in a Wikipedia article.
-We balance the context length by (i) discarding items which are longer than 100 words, and (ii) adding preceding and following sentences to the context for sentences shorter than 30 words.
+We balance the context length by (i) discarding items longer than 100 words, and (ii) adding preceding and following sentences to the context for sentences shorter than 30 words.
 Using the Wikipedia dumps of our 15 languages (see Table~\ref{table:data splits}), we create monolingual items $x$ for each language.
-We select only \textit{ambiguous} target words ($w$-s), that is, words that link to at least two different Wikipedia pages.
-To avoid rare words that are potentially unknown to non-experts, we then retain only words that are among the top 200k words by frequency in each respective Wikipedia.
+We select only \textit{ambiguous} target words ($w$-s), that is, words that link to at least two different Wikipedia pages.\footnote{To avoid rare words that are potentially unknown to non-experts, we retain only words that are among the top 200k words by frequency in each respective Wikipedia.}

 For each word, we then create monolingual positive examples by pairing two items (i.e., word-context pairs) $x_i$ and $x_j$ in which the same target word $w$ is linked to the same Wikipedia page, signaling the same meaning.
 In a similar fashion, monolingual negative examples are created by pairing two items where the same target word $w$ is linked to two different Wikipedia pages.
 We ensure that there is roughly an equal number of positive and negative examples for each target word.